iiacoban42/snake-game/doc/final.md

 All our original must-have requirements are implemented in our final application.
 Some of them are slightly changed however.
 Choices we made are explained in this section.

 ### The game must include a login screen for the player to log in
 We first built a separate class for this: `LoginScreen`.
 Later on we decided that this was cumbersome, since the registration class had the exact same fields available.
-Therefor we combined those classes in the `MenuScreen` class.
+Therefore we combined those classes in the `MenuScreen` class.

 ### The game must include a registration screen for a new player to sign up
 As stated above, we also included this inside the `MenuScreen` class.